Skip to main content

 • “Gameplay problems just arise from not being able to tell which direction you're meant to go, extremely strange momentum system, somewhat redundant combat moves and rushed boss fights.”

-• “The level design is really lackluster, gameplay feels almost unresponsive, and for a platformer if you don't ace both of those then well I don't know what to say.”
+• “The level design is really lack luster, gameplay feels almost unresponsive, and for a platformer if you don't ace both of those then well I don't know what to say.”

-• “The gameplay feels not as tight as it should be to play, the sonic resemblance both in presentation and gameplay holds it back, the stage composition leaves a lot to be desired and I just don't get what it is going for beyond being basically sonic but with a setting grounded enough to leave you with questions but too dull and droning to want them answered.”
+• “The game feels not as tight as it should be to play, the sonic resemblance both in presentation and gameplay holds it back, the stage composition leaves a lot to be desired and I just don't get what it is going for beyond being basically sonic but with a setting grounded enough to leave you with questions but too dull and droning to want them answered.”

 • graphics

-596 mentions Positive Neutral Negative
+1,198 mentions Positive Neutral Negative

 • “The gameplay is dynamic, the levels are worked out with attention to detail, and the stylish pixel graphics and energetic soundtrack give the game a special atmosphere.”